 B i o g r a p h y

-Praised for her "lively personality, abundant charm, and luscious vocalism" and "crystalline voice," soprano Erica Schuller is a versatile performer, recognized for bringing committed artistry to a broad musical repertory.
+Praised for her "lively personality, abundant charm, and luscious vocalism" and "crystalline voice," soprano Erica Schuller is a versatile performer, recognized for bringing committed vocal artistry and theatricality to a broad musical repertory.
 Her particular affinity for Baroque repertoire has brought her increasing attention from some of the country's finest Early Music ensembles.

 As a concert soloist, Ms. Schuller has appeared with Apollo's Fire, Ars Lyrica Houston, New Trinity Baroque, Great Lakes Baroque, Milwaukee Symphony Orchestra, San Francisco Bach Choir, San Francisco Chamber Orchestra, Elgin Symphony Orchestra, Second City Musick and Bella Voce.

 In addition to her work on the stage, Ms. Schuller can be heard as the voice Jeannette in Haymarket Opera Company's recent release of Joseph Bologne's L'Amant Anonyme, produced by Cedille Records.
 Other discograpghy credits include Marte in Duron’s Salir el Amor del Mundo, recorded for Dorian Record Label with Richard Savino and El Mundo, and in the Boston Early Music Festival's Grammy-nominated recording of Lully’s opera Psyché.

 Originally from Wisconsin, Ms. Schuller received her Master of Music from the San Francisco Conservatory of Music, and holds degrees in Vocal Performance and Music Education from the Eastman School of Music.
 She currently lives and teaches in Chicago, where she founded the Cantabile School for Voice and Piano.
 She is also an instructor of voice with the University of Chicago.